-Preparing your home to weather a flood, hurricane, or other natural disaster well ahead of an emergency benefits you in a few ways: you’ll have a more organized home, as well as peace of mind if you have to evacuate, and there will be less to worry about when you do receive an alert that a storm is coming.
+Preparing your home to weather a flood, hurricane, or other natural disasters well ahead of emergency benefits you in a few ways: you’ll have a more organized home, as well as peace of mind if you have to evacuate, and there will be less to worry about when you do receive an alert that a storm is coming.

 If you have not done so already, the first thing you need to do is determine what type of emergencies you are likely to experience where you live, such as flooding, earthquake, tornado, or wildfire.
 Use this information to make an emergency plan and prep accordingly Then, you can start taking steps to ensure your home is protected in advance of any emergencies.
 Here's how to prepare for a flood and other natural disasters:

 Check that your insurance policy covers damage your home may incur from natural disasters, and purchase any additional insurance you might need.
 For instance, a lot of insurance providers don’t automatically include flood insurance in standard homeowner policies.

 |PRO TIP: If your policy doesn’t cover floods, look into the National Flood Insurance Program (NFIP).|